From Knots to Crystals: Machine-Learned Potentials for Self-Assembling Topological Solitons in Liquid Crystals: Discussion

 In summary, our work establishes a general framework for modeling topological solitons as quasiparticles described solely by their geometric centers and orientations.
-By constructing machine-learned coarse-grained potentials, we demonstrated the self-assembly of heliknotons into complex closed and open crystal lattices, in qualitative agreement with experiments.
-This approach enables large-scale simulations at a fraction of the computational cost of fine-grained methods.
-Although our focus has been on chiral liquid crystals, our method is broadly applicable to particle-like topological textures, enabling the exploration of emergent collective phenomena across diverse soft and hard condensed matter systems.
+By constructing machine-learned coarse-grained potentials, we demonstrate the self-assembly of heliknotons into complex closed and open crystal lattices, in qualitative agreement with experiments. {This approach enables dynamical simulations over length and time scales far beyond the reach of fine-grained continuum methods.
+Importantly, because the model uses particle-centered descriptors of local structure as regressors in a linear framework, the resulting interaction potentials remain physically interpretable, in contrast to typical black-box machine-learning approaches.} {Remarkably, this representation and approach remain accurate even when the heliknoton textures are highly deformed, as in the dense assemblies considered here.
+Although this regime involves many-body interactions, our results show that a pair-interaction-level representation can nevertheless capture the essential physics despite the complex underlying field configurations.}

+{This framework can also be extended to interpolate interaction potentials across system parameters, enabling efficient exploration of large material and control-parameter spaces, as demonstrated in our voltage-dependent analysis.
+Such capabilities open the possibility of systematically discovering new collective phases and reconfiguration pathways in assemblies of topological solitons.} {More generally, the presented framework is readily transferable to other topological textures across a wide range of nonlinear and topological systems, opening new opportunities to investigate collective behavior, phase transitions, and programmable self-assembly in systems ranging from soft condensed matter to magnetic and quantum materials that host particle-like topological excitations~\cite{Liu2018,Shnir2021,Baizakov2015,Yu2010,Leonov2026,Zhao2023b,Voinescu2020}.}